PolarisLiu1/PERMA/README.md

 - Dialogue history is visible to the simulator.
 - Core metrics include **Turn-1** and **Turn-2 Success Rate**.

-we conduct probing evaluations at various temporal intervals along the dialogue timeline to examine how performance evolves as persona states accumulate and potentially drift.
+We conduct probing evaluations at various temporal intervals along the dialogue timeline to examine how performance evolves as persona states accumulate and potentially drift.

 ---

-## 🏆 Leaderboard (Baseline Results)
+## 🏆 Experimental Results

+The empirical performance of all evaluated models across **single-domain** and **multi-domain** tasks, under both *Clean* and *Noise* scenarios, is summarized in **Tables (clean → performance_v4)**.

+We analyze persona consistency across temporal depth and compare different models and memory systems from multiple perspectives, including:

+- **MCQ Acc.** — task accuracy
+- **BERT-F1, Memory Score** — memory fidelity
+- **Search Tokens, Search Duration** — search efficiency
+- **Completion, User Tokens, Turn = 1, Turn ≤ 2** — interactive success rates

 ### A. Standalone LLMs (MCQ Acc.)